 Special tips on how to skip St Peter’s Basilica queue

 Take a guided tour of the Vatican Museums

 There are tours that one can register and pay for online with either the Vatican Museums or its official partners.
 Some of them are advertised as “skip the line” tours but they are legitimate.
 These companies have priority access, so their groups waltz straight through the screening area for handicapped visitors instead of waiting along the Leonine walls with everyone else.
 Yes, the entrance to the museums is separate from that to St Peter’s.

 After the visit to the Sistine Chapel, the groups with the basilica on their itinerary take a special passage that leads there.
-Officially, no-one else can use them; there are guards at the door to turn individuals away.
-One may try their luck, paying only for the admission and blending in discretely with a group all the way to the basilica – and pray that God does not smite them!
+Officially, no one else can use them; there are guards at the door to turn individuals away.
+One may try their luck, paying only for the admission and blending in discreetly with a group all the way to the basilica – and pray that God does not smite them!

 See another great European church too: the Kölner Dom (Cologne Cathedral)